 So my fingers are feeling sore today.
-To be honest, I really don’t mind this, and I’m happy to keep practising.
+To be honest, I really don’t mind this, and I’m happy to keep practicing.
 I’ve gone through lots of sore fingers in the past.

 I’m Starting To Get Bored!
 Eeeeek!

-Ok, so today I noticed that I’m starting to get a little bored with practising my chord changes.
+Ok, so today I noticed that I’m starting to get a little bored with practicing my chord changes.